kth-step/HolBA/MIGRATION.md

 * Type `term` is no longer an equality type

-  - Equality on terms is now implemented by operator ~~
+  - Equality on terms is now implemented by operator ~~, and previous (AST) equality is provided by the function `identical`.

   - bir_utilLib provides some helper functions that expect an explicit equality function (might be better to move this somewhere else)